Cracked Ground Underwater 3D Floor Graphic Tutorial

 Head back over to Illustrator and select the inside (darker shape) using the Direct Selection Tool (A).
 Copy & Paste the shape into Photoshop.
 Resize the shape to fit into the darker inside shape in Photoshop.
 We changed the color to blue so it was easier to see while resizing.

-Its time to add some texture so that the graphic doesn’t look like so “computer generated”.
-We took an image of a cement basement wall to create our texture source.
+Its time to add some texture to the inside edges of the hole.
+We took a photograph of a cement wall to use as our texture.

 For this step, we will use our two separate graphic layers to cut excess of the cement texture image.
 With the cement texture layer selected, Control click the inside shape layer to create a selection (the blue shape in our example).
 Delete the selection to remove the texture that overflows into the blue shape.

 Now for the fun part!
 We used a stock photo of sharks in the ocean for the center of our hole.
-We thought it really worked well.
-We select and delete excess areas of the photograph the same way we did for the cement texture image to create graphic that’s looking good and getting close to a finished product.
+We thought it really worked well for this project.
+Select the image and delete excess areas of the photograph the same way we did for the cement texture image to create graphic that’s looking good and getting close to a finished product.

-We also created a blue gradient at the bottom of the graphic to clean up the edges an illustrate the effect of the illumination that would come up from the water.
-Additionally, a blue photo filter was added to the graphic to further enhance the effect of the glow from the water.
+We also added a blue gradient coming up from the bottom of the graphic to create a water reflection .
+Additionally, a blue photo filter was applied to the graphic to further enhance the effect of the glow from the water.